AuxLabs/Twitch-Examples/README.md

 ## Other Examples
-Other repositories showing full example applications.
+Other repositories showing example applications.

 *None yet*